-Tampa Bay Workforce Alliance, Inc. d/b/a CareerSource Tampa Bay 4902 Eisenhower Boulevard, Suite 250 Tampa, FL 33634
+Tampa Bay Workforce Alliance, Inc. d/b/a CareerSource Tampa Bay:

-You have requested that we audit the financial statements of Tampa Bay Workforce Alliance, Inc. d/b/a CareerSource Tampa Bay (the Organization), which comprise the statement(s) of financial position as of June 30, 2022, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+You have requested that we audit the financial statements of Tampa Bay Workforce Alliance, Inc. d/b/a CareerSource Tampa Bay (the Organization), which comprise the statement(s) of financial position as of June 30, 2023, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.

-In addition, if applicable, we will audit the entity's compliance over major federal award programs and major state projects for the period ended June 30, 2022.
+In addition, if applicable, we will audit the entity's compliance over major federal award programs and major state projects for the year(s) ended June 30, 2023.
 We are pleased to confirm our acceptance and our understanding of this audit engagement by means of this letter.
 Our audits will be conducted with the objective of our expressing an opinion on the financial statements and an opinion on compliance regarding the entity's major federal award programs and major state projects.